What Is Thalassemia?

 When women become pregnant, then doctors may perform, some tests called electrophoresis or HPLC.

-If women are found positive for the beta-t carrier, they should check their partner if both of them are positive for the beta-t trait.
+If women are found positive for the beta-t carrier, they should check their partner if both of them are positive for beta, or not.

 NOTE: Then the doctor may perform some tests, which will tell whether the fetus in the womb has thalassemia major or not.

-If the baby has a thalassemia major, the mother should opt for medical termination of pregnancy and prevent the birth of a child with a thalassemia major.
+If the baby has a thalassemia major, the mother should opt for medical termination and prevent the birth of a child with a thalassemia major.

 Learn More – Pregnancy Diet: 8 Super Ideal Foods That Are Eaten During Pregnancy